 We often recommend a body harness (standard is fine, front-clip for pullers) to avoid discomfort on your dog's neck and trachea.
 Cloth martingales (greyhound collars) are another great option, especially for dogs that slip out of regular collars and harnesses.
 Cats must always be walked on a harness to prevent severe injury to their delicate necks.

 You will need a regular 4 to 6ft nylon or leather leash for your training sessions.
 Retractable leashes (Flexi leashes) are not useful during training and often encourage poor leash walking skills, so you will need a regular leash during your sessions.

 Can I start my dog/puppy in group classes?
 What about socialization?

 The majority of our training services, including puppy training and basic obedience, is conducted in one-on-one private sessions in your home.
 This has been our model for a decade, and unlocks your pet's greatest potential.
 In a private lesson I am able to give you the highest quality instruction possible and address your unique needs and issues.
-I recommend one of my Private Training Packages to get your puppy started off on the right paw!
+I recommend one of my Private Obedience Training Programs to get your puppy started off on the right paw!

 Socialization is extremely important to raising young puppies, and I address critical socialization periods during my private lessons with you and your puppy.
 Each week I give you socialization assignments as part of your homework, and by checking off your socialization checklist throughout the week, you will be meeting and exceeding your puppy's socialization needs.
 Socialization is something you should be working on daily with your puppy; a group class is not sufficient to meet all of your puppy's socialization needs.